cnnr-adams/Cesium-IP-Viewer/README.md

 # Cesium-IP-Viewer
 My first attempt at a simple full-stack application, this application displays the location of IP addresses on a Cesium map.
+Currently has 30 000+ Ips layed out on the map

 ## The Stack
 ### Front-end